-"to benefit service users, carers and wider society through training clinical psychologists who are skilled in evidence-based psychological assessment and intervention, who produce applied research of the highest quality and impact, and who will become leaders within the NHS and beyond."
+"to benefit service users, carers and wider society through training clinical psychologists who are skilled in evidence-based psychological assessment and intervention, who produce applied research of the highest quality and impact, and who will become leaders within the NHS, clinical academia and beyond."

-This core purpose is achieved by training students to demonstrate all HCPC Standards of Proficiency and British Psychological Society (BPS) required competencies for practising clinical psychologists, thereby conferring eligibility to apply to join the HCPC register of applied psychologists and become a practising clinical psychologist.
+This core purpose is achieved by training students to demonstrate all Health & Care Professions Council (HCPC) Standards of Proficiency and British Psychological Society (BPS) required competencies for practising clinical psychologists, thereby conferring eligibility to apply to join the HCPC register of applied psychologists and become a practising clinical psychologist.

 The Programme aims in partnership with all stakeholders to train clinical psychologists who:

 Trainees on the Programme are key stakeholders, helping to shape the Programme's development and evolution through participation in training committees and feedback systems.
 The Programme promotes and values trainees' professionalism in all areas of training.
 Trainees are represented on key Programme training committees and hold year group meetings with the Programme Director and other senior Programme staff.
+Trainees also lead a number of working parties which inform programme development, including the Increasing Access Committee and Service User Involvement Working Party.
 As well as enhancing the quality of the Programme, these experiences provide trainees with opportunities to develop skills in leadership and systemic working.
-Trainees also lead a number of working parties which help inform Programme developments, including a Service User Involvement Working Party and an Increasing Access Committee.

-The Programme is based predominantly within King's Health Partners (an Academic Health Sciences Centre) which comprise King's College London and three of the highest rated NHS Foundation Trusts in the country: South London & Maudsley, King's College Hospital and Guy's and St Thomas'.
-The majority of placements are located within South London and accessible via public transport links.
+The Programme is based predominantly within King's Health Partners (an Academic Health Sciences Centre) which comprise King's College London and three of the highest rated NHS Foundation Trusts in the country: South London and Maudsley, King's College Hospital, and Guy's and St Thomas'.
+The majority of placements are located within South London and are accessible via public transport links.

 The Programme meets the standards of education and training required by the Health & Care Professions Council (HCPC), the statutory regulator for practitioner psychologists in the UK.
 Successful completion of the Programme confers eligibility to apply for registration with the Health & Care Professions Council as a clinical psychologist.